Legend-of-iPhoenix/UniChat-Bots/README.md

 contains Bot script for UniChat

-SM84CEBot.js is beind tested and is NOT working, help please!
+SM84CEBot.js is being tested and is YES working!